Fire Skink vs Frilled Dragon (Frilled Neck Lizard): Complete Comparison (2026)

 Health and Lifespan Comparison

 Fire Skink has a typical lifespan of 15-20 years, while Frilled Dragon (Frilled Neck Lizard) lives approximately 10-20 years.
 Health profiles differ significantly between these reptiles.
-Fire Skink is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
+Fire Skink is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
 Frilled Dragon (Frilled Neck Lizard) faces its own health challenges including Metabolic Bone Disease (MBD), Respiratory Infections, Parasites.
 Fire Skink has 1 documented predispositions compared to 3 for Frilled Dragon (Frilled Neck Lizard), though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health